AlekOmOm/neovim_config/README.md

    vim.g.system_override = { hostname = "DESKTOP-19QVLUP" }
    ```

+## Security Features

+This configuration includes several security features to protect sensitive information and enhance overall security:

+1. **Environment Variables**: Configuration details are stored in a `.env` file rather than hardcoded in the config:
+   - Machine-specific paths
+   - Hostnames and identifiers
+   - Font sizes and UI preferences
+   - LSP paths and settings

+2. **Secure File Handling**:
+   - Validation of file operations against allowed paths
+   - Detection of sensitive information in files
+   - Confirmations for operations outside allowed directories

+3. **Command Execution Protection**:
+   - Validation of external commands against an allowlist
+   - Configurable controls for command execution
+   - Error handling for potentially unsafe operations

+4. **Privacy Protection**:
+   - Automatic redaction of personal information from logs and outputs
+   - Sanitization of hostnames, usernames, and paths containing personal data

+### Setting Up Security Features

+1. **Create a Local .env File**:
+   - Copy `.env.example` to `.env` in your Neovim config directory
+   - Customize settings for your system, keeping sensitive information out of the repository

+2. **Configuration Options**: Several environment variables control security behavior:
+   - `NVIM_SECURITY_ALLOWED_COMMANDS`: Comma-separated list of allowed commands
+   - `NVIM_SECURITY_ALLOWED_DIRS`: Additional allowed directories
+   - `NVIM_SECURITY_DISABLE_CONFIRMATIONS`: Set to "true" to disable safety confirmations

+3. **Implementation Details**:
+   - Security utilities are in `lua/utils/security.lua`
+   - Environment variable handling is in `lua/utils/env.lua`
+   - Machine-specific configs use environment variables for sensitive information

 ## External Dependencies

 This Neovim configuration relies on several external tools and programs to provide its full range of features, including LSP servers, linters, formatters, and plugin-specific functionality.